M3wP/Monopoly/C64/readme.md

 ## TODO

-* Statistics/Overview from trade approval, must pay.
-They should work now.
-* Put AutoPay on play2 menu.
-* Colour gofree items on trdsel0 dialog to indicate availability.
-* Make dialog elimin0 more informative about the elimination (to player/bank?)
 * Shouldn't $FF in current hot button prevent changes?
 Joystick up/down is causing hot button changes on setup7 at game start.

 * Should be able to do beta state after above.

-* CPU player still needs:  AutoTradeApprove, AutoTradeInitiate
+* CPU player still needs:  AutoTradeInitiate
-* "Thinking" menu/prompt when cpu engaged?
-Its so fast anyway...
 * rulesSuggestDeedValue should tap values based on group significance.
-* AutoAuction should commit equity like AutoBuy does and perhaps not bail so early (push value upwards if its less than what they and other players currently have).
+* AutoAuction should commit equity like AutoBuy does and perhaps not bail so early (push value upwards if its less than what they and other players currently have -- calc minimum as well as max?).
+* AutoTradeApprove could tally "half points" for prime targets and require that they be accounted for in other deeds or money (convert extra points too?).

+* Statistics/Overview from trade approval, must pay.
+They should work now.
+* Make dialog elimin0 more informative about the elimination (to player/bank?)
 * Change trade6 menu naming to action jump menu.
-* Consolidate all the backup/retrievals of game mode + player into a single main state stack.
 * Once have main state stack, can check in roll that the player is the one with the dice (is the player for the normal mode).
 Just to be safe?
 * Could also do other mode chain integrity checks.